Aces (1988) #1-5 edited by Cefn Ridout.

 But it doesn’t, because Ridout has chosen well.
 The thing I was most excited to read was the Air Mail story by Attilio Micheluzzi.
 He’d been popping up as an artist in Eclipse’s various horror anthologies, and I just absolutely adore his artwork, and I was very interested in seeing how he’s as a writer.

 And he’s something else.
-The plot is simple, but still oblique, as we follow two groups of people who’s connection to each other is unclear at the beginning.
+The plot is simple, but still oblique, as we follow two groups of people whose connection to each other is unclear at the beginning.
 And that above there is the first page and our introduction to the villains.
 It’s not straightforward, but still naturalistic.
 And I still adore the his artwork.

 In almost every issue we get an interview with one of the featured artists, and these are new interview done by the Acme Press people.